 We require all employees, officers and directors to comply with our Code of Business Conduct and Ethics, which reflects our commitment to conduct business with honesty, integrity, and accountability.
 This is reinforced by various policies including the Whistleblowing and Non-Victimisation Policy, which encourages employees to report concerns about any conduct they believe to be unlawful, fraudulent, or unethical.
 We also provide an Ethics Helpline (administered by an independent third party provider) that can be used to disclose ethical concerns with guaranteed anonymity if requested.

 This statement will be communicated to all employees.
 Those individuals within Travelers Europe responsible for managing higher risk suppliers have been reminded of the requirements of the Act.

 During the next financial year, we will continue to identify, assess and manage risks on an ongoing basis.
 As part of that process, we will gather information from suppliers during the procurement and audit processes regarding their awareness of, and compliance with, the Act, and will ensure that appropriate contractual provisions are incorporated into supplier contracts.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes Travelers Europe’s anti-slavery and human trafficking statement for the financial year ending 31 December 2018.
-This statement was approved by the board of directors of Travelers Management Limited and Travelers Underwriting Agency Limited on 26 August 2021; Aprilgrange Limited and F&G UK Underwriters Limited on 26 August 2021; and Travelers Insurance Company Limited and Travelers Syndicate Management Limited on 25 April 2019.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes Travelers Europe’s anti-slavery and human trafficking statement for the financial year ending 31 December 2020.
+This statement was approved by the board of directors of Travelers Management Limited on 25 May 2021; Travelers Underwriting Agency Limited on 26 August 2021; Aprilgrange Limited and F&G UK Underwriters Limited on 26 August 2021; and Travelers Insurance Company Limited and Travelers Syndicate Management Limited on 27 April 2021.

 You can view Travelers Europe’s previous anti-slavery and human trafficking statements here: